Herostratus: Motives

-There is no evidence pointing toward Herostratus' motives.
-While ancient sources agree that he burned the temple to acquire fame, why he sought this fame is uncertain.
-However, the prevailing theory since antiquity is that resentment at a perceived injustice, that he lacked the means to achieve a favorable reputation, fuelled the act.
-The Greek satirist Lucian proposed, for the first time, that a sense of jealousy or mediocrity motivated Herostratus; he was unable to become famous in any way other than by burning the Artemision.
-According to the Russian poet Semyon Nadson, Herostratus had acknowledged that he was a "maggot squashed by destiny, in the midst of the countless hordes."
-Conversely, the Roman historian Valerius Maximus notes Herostratus' penchant for sacrilege as a factor.
+No piece of evidence reveals Herostratus' motives.
+While ancient sources agree that he burned the temple to amass eternal or ubiquitous fame, they do not definitively conclude why he sought this fame.
+The leading theory since antiquity suggests he grew resentful at some perceived injustice and could not attain a good reputation, which thrust him toward the act.
+Greek satirist Lucian proposed for the first time that jealousy or a feeling of mediocrity motivated Herostratus, in that fame would only arrive by burning the Artemision and by no other means: a perversion, says Borowitz, of the Greek world's admiration of honor, bravery, and heroism.
+According to Russian poet Semyon Nadson, Herostratus had acknowledged that he was a "maggot squashed by destiny, in the midst of the countless hordes".
+Roman historian Valerius Maximus notes Herostratus' penchant for sacrilege as a factor.

 Transmission and historical interpretation

 Herostratus burning the Temple of Artemis by Sebastián de Covarrubias; the banderole contains a Latin motto translating into fame is prepared in flames.

-The damnatio memoriae law proved futile, as numerous ancient writers documented Herostratus' name.
-(Note: If anything, the law may have guaranteed him posthumous fame, argues Matthew Fraser.)
-Theopompus, a Chian historian and contemporary of the arson, was the first; he mentions him in the Philippica.
-Strabo noted Herostratus as the man who burned the Temple of Artemis in the Geographica three centuries later.
-In a segment titled "Of Appetite for Glory", Valerius Maximus brings up the example of Herostratus to demonstrate quests for fame that resort to crime alongside that of Pausanias, who assassinated Philip II of Macedon.
+The damnatio memoriae law did not stop numerous ancient writers from documenting Herostratus.
+If anything, the law may have guaranteed him posthumous fame, argues Matthew Fraser.
+The first to mention him was Theopompus, a Chian historian and contemporary of the arson; he does so in the Philippica.
+In a segment titled "Of Appetite for Glory", Valerius Maximus brings up Herostratus' case to demonstrate quests for fame that resort to crime alongside Pausanias', who killed Philip II of Macedon.
 His essay was the first to juxtapose Herostratus with a criminal hunt for fame.
-Around the second century CE, the Greek satirist Lucian indicated the arson in relation with a later violent act, namely, Peregrinus' self-immolation at the Olympics.
+Around the second century CE, Lucian named the arson in relation with a later violent act, that is, Peregrinus' self-immolation at the Olympics.

-By the Middle Ages, Herostratus had become a familiar name in Europe.
-Several writers, such as Geoffrey Chaucer, alluded to him, whom they generally treated as an "[embodiment of] the pursuit of celebrity at any cost."
-They also stressed that "negative fame often outlasts glory achieved by merit."
-Invoking the arsonist, the protagonist Juan Ruiz de Alarcón's 1630 comedy La verdad sospechosa (The Suspicious Truth), Don García, reasons that having a low public profile renders one an "animal" and that fame must be sought after by any means necessary.
-In his 1699 play Richard III, Colley Cibber portrays the English king as fame-thirsty and eager to define himself even through abnormal methods, and thus he recalls the story of Herostratus: "Th'aspiring Youth, that fir'd the Ephesian dome, / Outlives, in Fame, the pious Fool that rais'd it."
+By the Middle Ages, Herostratus was a familiar name in Europe.
+Writers such as Geoffrey Chaucer generally mentioned him to mark unscrupulous quests for celebrity and stressed that fame for wrongdoing often outlives deserved glory.
+Invoking the arsonist, the protagonist of Juan Ruiz de Alarcón's 1630 comedy La verdad sospechosa (The Suspicious Truth) reasons that a low public profile makes a person an "animal" and that one must seek out fame by any means necessary.
+In his 1699 play Richard III, Colley Cibber paints the English king as fame-thirsty and eager to define himself through unusual methods, and thus he recalls Herostratus' story: "Th'aspiring Youth, that fir'd the Ephesian dome, / Outlives, in Fame, the pious Fool that rais'd it."
 (Note: Thomas Browne, in Urn Burial (1658), similarly reflects on the indiscriminate nature of posthumous fame, seeing that the man who destroyed the Temple of Artemis, Herostratus, is remembered, while the architect, Chersiphron, is nearly forgotten.)
 Beyond literature, an oral tradition revolving around him arose.